 How are academic accommodations determined?

-Academic accommodations are determined on the basis of qualified documentation that identifies the existence of specific functional limitations.
-Accommodations are then based on what would be considered reasonable, according to state and federal legislation for removing barriers to access or “leveling the playing field” and the learning environment at MCCC.
+Academic accommodations are determined based on our intake process with the student.
+Accommodations are based on what would be considered reasonable, according to state and federal legislation for removing barriers to access or “leveling the playing field” and the learning environment at MCCC.
+Accommodations are not intended to lower the academic standards or change the fundamental objectives of a course or a program.

 Should I ask a struggling student if they have been tested for or diagnosed with a disability?

 No, you should not ask this question.
-Instead, you should speak to concerns about particular skill and/or knowledge deficits relevant to your course, as you would with any student.
+As an instructor should with any student, you should speak to concerns about a skill and/or knowledge deficits relevant to your course.
+A student may be struggling or experiencing challenges in your course that are not disability related.

-How should I respond if a student tells me s/he has a disability?
+How should I respond if a student tells me they have a disability?

-Unless you have received a Letter of Accommodation indicating that the student has provided appropriate documentation with recommended accommodations from the Disability Services office, you are not required to provide accommodations.
-Faculty should not attempt to evaluate educational, medical or psychological reports.
-If a student gives you such documentation or requests accommodations, return the paperwork to the student and refer him or her to the Disability Services Center.
+If the student requested a Letter of Accommodations (LOA) for the semester, you should receive it from our office.
+If you did not receive a Letter of Accommodation from the Office of Disability Services, you are not required to provide accommodations.
+Faculty should not attempt to evaluate educational, medical, or psychological reports.
+If a student gives you such documentation or requests accommodations, return the paperwork to the student and refer the student to the Office of Disability Services.

-What are my obligations regarding privacy and confidentiality about any disability-related information I received from a student or Disability Services?
+What are my obligations regarding privacy and confidentiality about any disability-related information I received from a student or the Office of Disability Services?

 The College policy for Services for Students with Disabilities states, “Faculty should refrain from discussing a student's issues regarding disabilities and accommodations for them in the presence of other students, or to faculty or staff not directly involved in the accommodation process.”